alessandragutierrez/date-night/README.md

 ## Motive

 The intention behind Date Night was rather simple... my bulleted list of ideas in my Apple Notes was just not cutting it anymore.
-I thought to myself, "How can I build an application that takes this list, and turns it into something comprehensive and long-lasting?", and in came the objective for Date Night!
+I thought to myself, "How can I build an application that takes this list, and turns it into something comprehensive and long-lasting?", and in came my idea for Date Night.

 Date Night allows the user to not only create ideas for dates, but also helps make them a reality by including functionality to set a time and place.
 Consequently, the dates are saved and stored, giving the user a convenient space to cherish their memories.